 Shark Control Program Science and Research

 Fisheries Queensland supports ongoing research as part of Shark Control Program (SCP) operations.
 Several projects and a Scientific Working Group are examining the effectiveness of the program and investigating better ways of reducing the accidental capture of other marine animals (non-target species).
-In addition, Officers of the Fisheries department regularly meet with members of the public, scientists and inventors to discuss new methods and technologies.

 Scientific working group